-The IFoA is carrying out regular Thematic Reviews looking at particular topics, roles and/or areas of work relevant to actuaries.
-This involves reviews of how work is carried out in practice by actuaries, including review of the work itself.
+The IFoA is carrying out regular thematic reviews and information gathering exercises looking at particular topics, roles, and/or areas of work relevant to actuaries.
+This involves reviews of how work is carried out in practice by actuaries, including a review of the work itself.

-Outputs of the Thematic Review Programme explain and present the scope of the reviews as well as providing analysis, findings and recommendations.
+Outputs of these reviews and exercises explain and present the scope of the reviews as well as provide relevant analysis, findings, and/or recommendations.

 Filter or search events

 This practical course is aimed at actuaries at any stage of their career who want to develop their own growth mindset and apply it to their work setting and personal or professional lifelong learning.
 The content of the course builds on the lecture given by Dr Helen Wright on Growth Mindset as part of the President’s 2021 Lecture series, and will be delivered over a period of 2 months, from mid-October to early December.

 The role of actuaries within the health sector varies considerably from one country to another, due to differences in the local evolution of health systems and the funding models for health services.